1hAck-0/1hAckOGFN-Lua-Engine/docs/built-in-libs/unreal-engine.md

 #### Return Value

-Returns the address of the object if found, otherwise `nil`.
+Returns the address of the object if there is a valid object at the given index, otherwise `nil`.

 ---